-- Three Electric Guitars With Amplifiers (Weights 20lb) [Types: 1, 2 & 3] (Place Hold on both the Guitar & Amplifier)
+- Two Electric Guitars With Amplifiers (Weights 20lb) [Types: 1, & 2] (Place Hold on both the Guitar & Amplifier)

 - Two Bass Electric Guitars With Amplifier (Weights 12lb) [Types: 1, & 2] (Place Hold on both the Guitar & Amplifier)

 We are not accepting instrument donations at this time.
-Thanks to the generosity of our patrons, we are now at maximum capacity for our current storage space.
 Thank you for your continued support!

 Frequently Asked Questions